 Mean Salary for Computer Science Careers in Minnesota

 Computer Science Employers in Minnesota

 - Qumu: Qumu creates software that companies use to record, edit, and share videos.
 The software helps companies connect with customers through video media.
 Qumu, initially a video editing and creation service, now also incorporates mobile solutions.

 - Code42: Based in Minneapolis, this global company manages endpoint data security for more than 37,000 organizations.
 Code42 specializes in cloud-based security, which allows its clients to recover quickly from any security breach or data loss.

 - Jamf: This company provides education and business support for Mac OS X and iOS systems.
 Jamf owes its success to the growing popularity and sales of Apple products, including iPhones and laptops.

 How Much do Computer Scientists Make in Minnesota?

 Computer Science Programs in Minnesota

-Students can earn an online computer science degree in Minnesota from many of the state schools and community colleges.
-Online programs allow students to work full time while earning their degree.
-Online computer science programs in Minnesota offer flexibility, often allowing students to complete coursework asynchronously, according to their schedule.
+Students can earn an online computer science degree in Minnesota from many of the state's schools and community colleges.
+Online programs allow students to work full time while earning their degrees.
+Online computer science programs in Minnesota offer flexibility, often allowing learners to complete coursework asynchronously, according to their schedule.
 Most schools provide extensive resources for distance learners, such as access to library materials, academic advising, career counseling, and financial aid.

 Types of Computer Science Degrees